GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Sick Leave for Employees

-Teaching Assistants and Project Assistants may use days in their sick leave bank for reasons including but not limited to: personal (physical or mental) illness, bodily injuries, maternity, or exposure to contagious disease: (1) which requires the employee’s confinement; or (2) which renders the employee unable to perform assigned duties; or (3) where performance of assigned duties would jeopardize the employee’s health or recovery.
+Employees may use time in their sick leave bank for reasons including but not limited to: personal (physical or mental) illness, bodily injuries, maternity, or exposure to contagious disease: (1) which requires the employee’s confinement; or (2) which renders the employee unable to perform assigned duties; or (3) where performance of assigned duties would jeopardize the employee’s health or recovery.
 In the event the University has reason to believe that an employee is abusing the sick leave privilege or may not be physically fit to return to work, the University may require a medical certificate or other appropriate verification for absences covered by this Section.

-Teaching Assistants and Project Assistants may use sick leave for personal medical and dental appointments which cannot be scheduled at times other than during scheduled work hours.
+Employees may use accrued sick leave for personal medical and dental appointments which cannot be scheduled at times other than during scheduled work hours.
 To qualify for use of sick leave under this Section, employees must give the University three (3) days advance notice of appointments except when emergency conditions prevail.

 Sick Leave for Care of Family Member